tinashe3050/auto-annotated-portfolio/content/pages/blog/post-two.md

   opacity: 75
 date: '2021-11-03'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
-featuredImage:
-  type: ImageBlock
-  url: /images/featured-Image2.jpg
-  altText: Post thumbnail image
 media:
   url: /images/post-4.png
   altText: altText of the image